Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

     first  = endpoint @"first"  firstGame
     second = endpoint @"second" secondGame
 ```
 At the end of the file, we define the schema.
 Starting with two endpoints, one for the first and second player, called first and second respectively.

 Then in the usual way we assemble the two contracts into one contract that we call endpoints.
 So as before, we give the choice between first and second.
-Then we block until one of the choices is made with awaitPromise.
+Then we block until one of the choices is made with ```awaitPromise```.
 It is implemented by just using the contracts we just defined, first game and second game.
 Finally, we recursively call endpoints again.

 We can now test this contract using the emulator trace using file TestEvenOdd.hs: